zcreativelabs/react-simple-maps/README.md

 # react-native-simple-maps

-This is fork of react-simple-maps for React Native and Expo@31.
+This is fork of react-simple-maps for React Native.

+To use this library you need to install react-native-svg as described [here](https://docs.expo.io/versions/latest/sdk/svg/).
+It should work both for bare React Native and Expo.

 # react-simple-maps